 Sesi Aliu, Officer, Data & Performance Management

-Rati Bishnoi, Knowledge Management and Innovations Manager, Communications
+Rati Bishnoi, Digital Engagement and Products Manager, Communications

-Rati Bishnoi is Family Planning 2020’s Knowledge Management and Innovations Manager and brings more than eight years of editorial and project management experience to Family Planning 2020.
+Rati Bishnoi is Family Planning 2020’s Digital Engagement and Products Manager and brings more than eight years of editorial and project management experience to Family Planning 2020.
 Rati most recently served as Senior Program and Platform Funds Manager at Women Deliver's Catapult.org, a crowdfunding platform dedicated to raising funds for global gender justice programs.
 In the role, Rati supported NGOs join and use Catapult to raise funds as well as worked to ensure the platform engagingly represented a wide spectrum of high-quality solutions to an online audience.
 Prior to joining Women Deliver, Rati worked as a journalist and editor covering health care policy issues for the private research firm, the Advisory Board Company and as a reporter covering international security issues for the independent publication Inside the Pentagon.
 While in Washington, D.C., Rati also served on the board of Asha for Women, a nonprofit organization committed to serving the needs of South Asian American survivors of domestic abuse.
 Rati has a Masters of Public Administration in international policy and management from New York University's Wagner School of Public Service and a Bachelors of Arts from George Washington University.
-In her free time, Rati loves trying and making new foods and spending time outside with friends and family.

 Jason Bremner, PhD, MPH, Director, Data and Performance Management